TeYuanLiu/teyuanliu.github.io/content/blog/container.md

 Speed | Slow | Fast
 Debug | Hard | Easy
 Use case | Integration test | Code development

+## Kubernetes

+[Kubernetes](@/blog/kubernetes.md) is a high-level container orchestrator that can use either containerd or CRI-O for CRI.

+## Kubectl

+Kubectl is a client tool for Kubernetes management.

 ## References